 Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Purchases by Costa Ricans generally are based on price, quality, technical specifications, convenience, and the availability of local product support or after-sales service.
 The Costa Rican Government does not play a role in determining product prices, except for gasoline and diesel at the pump, and public services such as bus fares, electricity rates, and taxi fares.
-Costa Rica’s GDP is $61.8 billion (2019), and the population is approximately 5 million.
-To achieve large volume sales, Costa Rica should be considered as a base from which to sell to the larger region of Central America.
+Costa Rica’s GDP is $64.28 billion (2021), and the population is approximately 5 million.
+To achieve large volume sales, Costa Rica should be considered as a base from which to sell to the larger Central American region.
 Costa Rica serves as a regional sales headquarters for Central American and Caribbean markets for several U.S. firms.

 Sales catalogs, brochures, and labeled product ingredients, must be translated into Spanish.
 Payment terms for purchases above $4,000 are generally carried out through binding letters of credit.
 Open account payment terms are reserved generally for well-known and well-established customers.
 Insurance on accounts receivable is available through the Export-Import Bank of the United States.
 Cash payment for small purchases is standard practice.

 Business in Costa Rica depends heavily on the establishment of personal relationships.
 The Costa Rican business community places great importance on personal contacts with foreign suppliers.
 New U.S. exporters should be prepared to travel to Costa Rica periodically, and to follow up with their customers and representatives regularly with phone calls, virtual meetings (after pandemic) and emails.
 A patient sales approach is preferred to a “hard sell.”